I’ve been debating talking to my immunologist about trying Gleevec (imatinib) if the medicines I’m on don’t keep my CD+/KIT- mast cells in check.

 As for me?
 Gleevec may be a good option for me now or in the future, but I am not ready to risk those side effects just yet.

-For now I think I’ll just concentrate on finding the right combination of my other medicines, which are working at the moment and have few side effects (dry mouth seems to be the worst), and hope that I never have to go on Gleevec (or imatinib) unless it’s all I have left to try.
+For now I think I’ll just concentrate on finding the right doses and combinations of my other medicines, which are working to keep a lot of my symptoms at bay at the moment (not all) and have few side effects (dry mouth seems to be the worst), and hope that I never have to go on Gleevec (or imatinib) unless it’s all I have left to try.